v-research/website/team.md

         </button>
       </div>
       <div class="modal-body">
         I'm a cybersecurity professional, co-founder of V-Research.
-I'm also Head of Security Engineering at Inmarsat, London UK.
 I received my MSc in Computer Science in 2009 from the University of Verona (Italy).
 I worked for four years for the European Government in London, UK as a Security Administrator.
 In 2015 I moved to Inmarsat as Chief Security Engineer for the Satellite Control Centre, until 2019 when I became Head of Security Operations Engineering.
 In my career, I had the opportunity of working on several high-end projects in the IT and OT space, ranging from Cloud to high-assurance systems in mission-critical infrastructure.
         <br><br>
         <a href="https://www.linkedin.com/in/francescobeltramini/" target="blank">
           <i class="fab fa-linkedin fa-lg social-icon"></i>